GrgDev/bitburner-scripts/docs/README.md

 Your Remote API screen in Bitburner should confirm an `Online` status.
 Your terminal window should confirm a connection was successful with a `conn connected` message plus a prompt to press `h` for help or `q` to quit.
 Note that the terminal does not have a cursor.
 There is no need to press the ENTER key after you type a command letter in.
 You simply press the command key while the terminal has focus and it will execute the command.
 I highly recommend pressing `h` to review the commands.

-I currently use this daemon toolset for primarily two things.
+I currently use this daemon toolset for a few things.

 1. Sync files between this github repo and the Bitburner game.
 Note that the daemon tools do **not** do automatic bidirection syncing and that is a feature.
 Not a bug.
    - Only the files within the [src](../src) folder will be synced.